AengusDavies/Sandbox/README.md

 # Sandbox
-Project containing a variety of tests, practical work and other pieces of code
+Project containing a variety of tests and other pieces of code